-Construction near watercourses will be undertaken in accordance with GPP5 (SEPA et al) Works and maintenance in or near water.
-No work will be undertaken within a 50 m buffer area from watercourses with the exception of crossing points and associated track.
+5.6.2 Construction near watercourses will be undertaken in accordance with GPP5 (SEPA et al) Works and maintenance in or near water.
+With the exception of agreed infringements via any planning permission (thus agreed to by SEPA), no work will be undertaken within a 50 m buffer area from watercourses with the exception of crossing points and associated track.
 Buffers as identified within the EIA Report will be maintained throughout the construction works.